 entry for each argument that the routine expects.
 The result is

 returned as modified copy of the input sequence.
 Input

-parameters are left untouched, output and input/output
+parameters are left untouched.
+Output and input/output

-parameters replaced with possibly new values.
+parameters may be replaced with new values.

 The following example shows how to execute a stored procedure which takes two parameters, multiplies the values and returns the product: